Sensor-to-cloud for intralogistics and digital services

 Customer benefits at a glance

-Integration of previously fragmented data through the implementation of data pipelines
+• Integration of previously fragmented data through the development of data pipelines

-Comprehensive visualisation of captured data for a wide range of customer use cases
+• Extensive visualization of captured data across numerous customer use cases

-Identification of new potential for the optimisation of manufacturing processes
+• Unlocking new potential for optimizing manufacturing processes

-Blueprint approach enabling the straightforward integration of additional Fabmatics products
+• Blueprint enables easy integration of additional Fabmatics products

-Martin Däumler, Department Manager Product Development & Product Support, Fabmatics
+Martin Däumler, Department Manager Product Development & Product Support

 Text taken from the original and translated – Smart Systems Hub